MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/bring-everyone-together.md

 You can create the company phonebook with Kaizala in two easy steps:

-### Step 1 – Collect phone numbers & user info
+### Step 1 – Collect phone numbers and user info

-- Begin to collect user info for all the users you need to add to your organization’s Kaizala phonebook.
+- Begin to collect user information for all the users you need to add to your organization’s Kaizala phonebook.
 - All you need is a phone number - and some key fields that make it easy to recognize the user (such as name, email, organization, location, and so on).
 While phone number is a required field, the other attributes are not.
 Decide which key user attributes you would need in your phone directory.

 ### Step 2 – Import to Kaizala to prepare the phonebook